itsmemauliii/Weather-Data-Analysis/readme.md

 ## Overview

 This interactive **Streamlit web app** lets users explore and visualize **weather data**, along with sample datasets like **Iris** and **Tips** from Seaborn.
-It demonstrates basic **data loading, exploration, and visualization** using **Python, Pandas, Matplotlib, and Seaborn** — ideal for beginners learning data analysis or app deployment with Streamlit.
+It demonstrates basic **data loading, exploration, and visualization** using **Python, Pandas, Matplotlib, and Seaborn**, ideal for beginners learning data analysis or app deployment with Streamlit.

 ---